postgresml/pgcat/README.md

     <img src="https://img.shields.io/discord/1013868243036930099" alt="Join our Discord!" />
 </a>

-PostgreSQL pooler and proxy (like PgBouncer) with support for sharding, load balancing and failover.
+PostgreSQL pooler and proxy (like PgBouncer) with support for sharding, load balancing, failover and mirroring.

 ## Features